Files: build/snarf, scheme/glt_common.h, scheme/glt_kernel.h, scheme/glt_gui.h, scheme/scheme_def.h, kernel/guilelink.h, gui/guilelink.h

 value and which can be connected to Scheme.
 What does a specific header look like?

-snarf is looking for lines starting with SCHEME
+snarf is looking for lines starting with SCHEME, the rest

 of each such line is searched for tokens – a token is a word starting with